Generalized Gibbs Ensemble Description of Real Space Entanglement Spectra of (2+1)-dimensional Chiral Topological Systems with $SU(2)$ Symmetry: Choosing the Locally Conserved Quantities

-We can then additionally write down a current operator $G(x)$ in terms of the $\phi^a(x)$ operators, which has the same operator product expansion relations within the chiral theory as the superconformal current operator $G(x)$ in Ref.~\onlinecite{Mussardo1988}:
+We can then additionally write down a current operator $G(x)$ in terms of the $\phi^a(x)$ operators, which has the same operator product expansion relations within the chiral theory as the superconformal current operator $G(x)$ (see, e.g., Refs.~\onlinecite{Cohn1988,FriedanQiuShenkerPhysLettB-SUSY-1985,Mussardo1988}):

-$G(x)$ has conformal dimension $\Delta = 3/2$ (as it is composed of three of the $\Delta = 1/2$ operators $\phi^a(x)$).
-Furthermore, $G(x)$ is an $SU(2)$ singlet. $G(x)$ corresponds to the lowest-level $SU(2)$ singlet descendant in the $|j=1\rangle$ primary sector, and is thus one of the fractional dimension operators available in $SU(2)_2$. $T(x)$, $G(x)$, and combinations of both and their derivatives will comprise the set of all of the operators we consider in the $SU(2)_2$ theory.
-These are explicitly written up to conformal dimension $\Delta = 6$ in all the columns of Table \ref{table:operators}.
+$G(x)$ has conformal dimension $\Delta_{i=0} = 3/2$ (as it is composed of three of the $\Delta = 1/2$ operators $\phi^a(x)$).
+Furthermore, $G(x)$ is an $\rm{SU}(2)$ singlet. $G(x)$ corresponds to the lowest-level $\rm{SU}(2)$ singlet descendant in the $|j=1\rangle$ primary sector, and is thus one of the fractional dimension operators available in $\rm{SU}(2)_2$.
+The operators $T(x)$, $G(x)$, and combinations of both and their derivatives will comprise the set of all of the operators $\Phi_i(x)$ we consider in the $\rm{SU}(2)_2$ theory.
+These are explicitly listed up to conformal dimension $\Delta_i = 6$ in all the columns of Table \ref{table:operators}.
 The left two columns comprise the integer dimensional operators, those which contain an even number of half-integer dimensional factors ($G(x)$ or its derivatives) and hence are periodic in, and therefore found in, all sectors.
 The right column contains the half-integer dimensional operators, which contain an odd number of factors of $G(x)$ or its derivatives, and are only available to us in the $|j=1/2\rangle$ sector as discussed above.
-Note that the $\mathcal{RT}$ symmetry requires that we again exclude all operators with odd integer dimension $\Delta$, including total derivatives of even integer dimensional operators.
-However, it turns out that $G(x)$ is invariant under $\mathcal{RT}$ in the Ramond sector.
-Thus of the half-integer dimensional operators we consider, only $(T\partial G)(x)$, where an odd number of derivatives are not multiplied by an $i$ (which will become $-i$ under the anti-unitary $\mathcal{RT}$), will actually be wholly excluded from the entanglement Hamiltonian.
+Note that we again exclude total derivatives.
+The $\mathcal{RT}$ symmetry also requires that we again exclude all operators with odd integer dimension $\Delta$, though as was the case for $\rm{SU}(2)_1$, all operators of odd integer dimension below $\Delta = 6$ for $\rm{SU}(2)_2$ will again be total derivatives of even integer dimensional operators as well, and thus they are already excluded. $G(x)$, however, which has $\Delta_{i=0} = 3/2$, is invariant under $\mathcal{RT}$ in the Ramond sector as discussed in Appendix~\ref{LabelSubsectionRTSymatryConservedQuantities}.
+Thus, of the half-integer dimensional operators we consider, only $(T\partial G)(x)$, where an odd number of derivatives are not multiplied by an $i$ (which will become $-i$ under the anti-unitary $\mathcal{RT}$), will actually be wholly excluded from the entanglement Hamiltonian due to the $\mathcal{RT}$ symmetry.
 This is indicated in Table \ref{table:operators} by a shaded cell.